Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 be an issue allocating the node from the Azure Cloud.
 Azure Batch automatically tries to recover from this state, but may not be able to on occasion.
-In these circumstances, you can delete the affected nodes with `pool delnode --all-starting` and then `pool resize` to scale the pool back to your desired amount.
+In these circumstances, you can delete the affected nodes with `pool nodes del --all-starting` and then `pool resize` to scale the pool back to your desired amount.

 #### Compute Node appears to be stuck in `waiting_for_start_task` state